-695 (c) The secretary shall submit the methodology established pursuant 696 to subsection (b) of this section to the joint standing committees of the 697 General Assembly having cognizance of matters relating to planning 698 and development and housing, in accordance with the provisions of 699 section 11-4a. [, and each chamber of the General Assembly for 690 approval.]

-701 Sec.
-11. (NEW) (Effective October 1, 2025) (a) For the purposes of this 702 section, "municipality" has the same meaning as provided in section 7-703 148 of the general statutes and "hostile architecture" means any building 704 or structure that is designed or intended primarily for the purpose of 705 preventing a person experiencing homelessness from sitting or lying in 706 the building or on the structure at street level, provided "hostile 707 architecture" does not include design elements intended to prevent 708 individuals from skateboarding or rollerblading or to prevent vehicles 709 from entering certain areas.

-(b) On and after October 1, 2025, no municipality shall install or construct hostile architecture in any publicly accessible building or on any publicly accessible real property owned by the municipality.

-713 (c) Upon receipt of written notice from any person alleging that a 714 building or structure violates the provisions of subsection (b) of this 715 section, a municipality shall investigate such alleged violation.
-If after 716 such investigation the municipality determines that such building or 717 structure is hostile architecture in violation of the provisions of 718 subsection (b) of this section, the municipality shall remove such 719 building or structure not later than ninety days after making such 720 determination.
+- (B) No municipal fair share allocation determined pursuant to subparagraph (A) of this subdivision shall exceed twenty per cent of the occupied dwelling units in such municipality. - (c) [The] Not later than January 1, 2035, and every ten years thereafter, the secretary shall submit the methodology established pursuant to subsection (b) of this section to the joint standing committees of the General Assembly having cognizance of matters relating to planning and development and housing, in accordance with the provisions of section 11-4a, and each chamber of the General Assembly for approval. - Sec.
+8. (NEW) (Effective October 1, 2025) (a) For the purposes of this section, "municipality" has the same meaning as provided in section 7-148 of the general statutes and "hostile architecture" means any building or structure that is designed or intended primarily for the purpose of preventing a person experiencing homelessness from sitting or lying in the building or on the structure at street level, provided "hostile architecture" does not include design elements intended to prevent individuals from skateboarding or rollerblading or to prevent vehicles from entering certain areas. - (b) On and after October 1, 2025, no municipality shall install or construct hostile architecture in any publicly accessible building or on any publicly accessible real property owned by the municipality. - (c) Upon receipt of written notice from any person alleging that a building or structure violates the provisions of subsection (b) of this section, a municipality shall investigate such alleged violation.
+If after such investigation the municipality determines that such building or structure is hostile architecture in violation of the provisions of subsection (b) of this section, the municipality shall remove such building or structure not later than ninety days after making such determination.

-(d) The provisions of this section shall not apply to any hostilearchitecture installed or constructed prior to October 1, 2025.
+- (d) The provisions of this section shall not apply to any hostile architecture installed or constructed prior to October 1, 2025. - Sec.
+9. (NEW) (Effective July 1, 2025) (a) For the purposes of this section, "middle housing" has the same meaning as provided in section 8-1a of the general statutes, "housing authority" has the same meaning as provided in section 8-39 of the general statutes, and "municipality" has the same meaning as provided in section 7-148 of the general statutes. - (b) The Commissioner of Housing shall, within available bond authorizations, develop and administer a middle housing development grant program to support housing authorities in expanding the availability of middle housing in municipalities having populations of fifty thousand or less persons as determined by the most recent decennial census.
+The commissioner shall develop and issue a request for proposals from housing authorities for purposes of this program. - (c) The commissioner may award grants under the middle housing development grant program to housing authorities to provide assistance for predevelopment, construction or rehabilitation of middle housing developments or to provide assistance for a land or building acquisition for the purposes of developing middle housing developments.

 Sec.
-12. (NEW) (Effective July 1, 2025) (a) For the purposes of this section, "middle housing" has the same meaning as provided in section 8-1a of the general statutes, "housing authority" has the same meaning as provided in section 8-39 of the general statutes, as amended by this act, and "municipality" has the same meaning as provided in section 7148 of the general statutes.

-(b) The Commissioner of Housing shall, within available bond authorizations, develop and administer a middle housing development grant program to support housing authorities in expanding the availability of middle housing in municipalities having populations of fifty thousand or less persons as determined by the most recent decennial census.
-The commissioner shall develop and issue a request for proposals from housing authorities for purposes of this program.

-(c) The commissioner may award grants under the middle housing development grant program to housing authorities to provide assistance for predevelopment, construction or rehabilitation of middle housing developments or to provide assistance for a land or building acquisition for the purposes of developing middle housing developments.

-742 Sec.
-13. (NEW) (Effective July 1, 2025) (a) As used in this section:
+10. (NEW) (Effective July 1, 2025) (a) As used in this section: